onera/cpp_cgns/doc/user_manual.rst

 This allows :cpp:`node_value` to be built from various types, and to offer a flexible, unified interface.
 Of course this flexibility comes at the cost of several levels of indirection that are not needed if the user knows the specific kind of array to be dealt with.
 That is why the type-erased interface must be used carefully, for example for small arrays (e.g. the arrys of `PointRange`, `ElementRange`, `Zone_t`, `Element_t`, which contain only 2 to 6 coefficients).

-So in order to use arrays efficiently, the user must view the :cpp:`node_value` with a fixed rank and a static scalar type, see :ref:`view_with_type`.
+In order to use arrays efficiently, the user must view the :cpp:`node_value` with a fixed rank and a compile-time scalar type, see :ref:`view_with_type`.
 This is easy most of the time, because the SIDS enforces this parameters.

 .. _view_with_type: